When and how you can appeal or comment a building consent decision.

 Comment on an appeal

 Anyone can comment on a listed building consent appeal.
-Find the case on the appeals casework portal.
+Find the case on the Planning casework service portal.
 The deadline for comments is 4 weeks after the start date of the appeal.

 Your local planning authority must tell anyone who has commented on the application (‘interested persons’) that there’s an appeal.
-The local planning authority has to do this within a week of the appeal being started by the Planning Inspectorate.
+The local planning authority has to do this within a week of the appeal being started by PEDW.

 Read the detailed guidance about taking part in an appeal.